it-at-m/digiwf-s3-integration/README.md

 ## Getting the integration library

-_Below is an example of how you can installing and setup up your service_
+_Below is an example of how you can install and setup your service_

 1. Use the spring initalizer and create a Spring Boot application with `Spring Web` dependencies [https://start.spring.io](https://start.spring.io)